 Provide different content across your social media platforms.
 When posting, consider how the content will be consumed.
 For example, Facebook users vary in age and tend to spend 35 minutes per day on the platform.
 Twitter, on the other hand, is a fast-paced channel that appeals to younger users.
 Your Facebook posts should be longer to engage with consumers who spend time reading up on family, friends, and events.
 Twitter, on the other hand, requires multiple short posts to give small chunks of information on your event over time.

 4. Use Social Media to Build Your Event Brand

-I use Twitter primarily as a customer service vehicle to build trust and establish my event’s brand.
-The personalized support engages our customer base and shows transparency.
-If something goes wrong, we don’t hide it.
-We resolve the issue publicly, creating trust that we will do everything to make the customer happy.
+Twitter works great as a customer service vehicle to build trust and establish an event’s brand.
+The personalized support engages your customer base and shows transparency.
+If something goes wrong, you don’t hide it.
+You resolve the issue publicly, creating the trust that we will do everything to make the customer happy.

 How can you best utilize your social media tools to reach that end?

 5. Set a Frequency for Each Marketing Medium